GitauHarrison/notes/chartjs.md

         history=history)
 ```

 Here, I have looped through the results stored in the database as filled by a particular teacher.
-The `teacher.meanscores.all()` method returns a list of all the meanscores for a particular teacher.
-The result is subsequrently appended to relevant lists.
-This lists will then be used in the index template to display the results.
+The `teacher.meanscores.all()` method returns a list of all the mean scores for a particular teacher.
+The result is subsequently appended to relevant lists.
+These lists will then be used in the index template to display the results.

 `app/templates/index.html: Display Mean Score Per Term`